 You can do this by researching the topic you want to write about thoroughly.

-Learn everything there is to possibly know about the topic before you start writing a single line of text.
+Learn everything there is to possibly know about the topic before you start writing a single line.

 Source relevant statistics to use in your content as well.
 Check out this post to help you find and use relevant data and statistics in your blog posts.

 In addition, don’t just add to the noise of what has already been said.
 This is in fact very critical.

 Share your own thoughts and opinions, perspectives and views.
 Add something new to the subject matter, something that hasn’t been talked about before.